Enrollment

 14.6% of students at Kinder H S for Performing and Visual Arts are eligible for free lunch, compared to the Texas average of 61.9%.

-The largest demographic group at Kinder H S for Performing and Visual Arts is White at 32.5%.
-The school serves a diverse student body in HOUSTON, TX.
+The largest demographic group at Kinder H S for Performing and Visual Arts is White at 32.5% of enrollment, in Houston, TX.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 75.0/100.

-Kinder H S for Performing and Visual Arts has a Resource Investment Index of 56/100 (C) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Kinder H S for Performing and Visual Arts has a Resource Investment Index of 56/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).